In the USA, trade secrets are protected by the following:

 In today’s world where companies use cloud applications allowing employees to work more flexibly, the inquiry becomes more difficult.
 The ease with which data can be transferred in a cloud-centric world significantly changes a company’s ability to maintain the secrecy of its information.
 For example, when an employee downloads information from the cloud to a personal device outside of the company’s control, the company may lose track of its data and not be able to maintain the secrecy or confidentiality that it thought that it had.

 In addition to increases in the number of cases being filed, the recoveries in trade secret claims for successful plaintiffs continue to be significant.
 This is often true whether the recovery results from settlement or comes in the form of a verdict after a full-blown trial.
-Reported decisions in state and federal courts evidence damage awards in the eight and nine figure range.
+Reported decisions in state and federal courts evidence damage awards of up to eight or nine figures.
 Sometimes these include punitive damages, while at other times they do not.

-Regardless of the theory of damages, the bottom line is that – assuming a litigant can prove misappropriation occurred – recoveries for plaintiffs in trade secret cases continue to be large.
+Regardless of the theory of damages, the bottom line is that – assuming a litigant can prove that misappropriation occurred – recoveries for plaintiffs in trade secret cases continue to be large, with juries showing little mercy.
 For companies, taking precautions to ensure that new employees do not bring with them trade secrets owned by their former employer can prevent costly litigation down the road.

 Other trends to watch

 A couple of other trends are worth watching.
 A common defence raised in trade secret cases is "unclean hands".
 In asserting this defence, a defendant seeks to shift the inquiry away from the alleged misappropriation toward the complaining party’s conduct in order to invalidate a claim.
 For example, employees often access their social media accounts from work computers or other devices.
-Employers routinely monitor such access but, depending on how employers monitor this information and what they do with it, the facts can give rise to an unclean hands affirmative defence.
-Recent case law affirmed that to provide a viable defence, there needs to be a degree of relatedness between the employer’s conduct and the trade secret claim being pursued by the employer.
-The lesson from this is that, in investigating potential trade secret misappropriation, a company needs to consider the implications of its actions on its potential lawsuit.
+Employers routinely monitor such access but, depending on how employers monitor this information and what they do with it, the facts can give rise to an "unclean hands" affirmative defence.
+As always, in investigating potential trade secret misappropriation, a company needs to consider the implications of its actions on any potential lawsuit.

-At the state level, there is a growing legislative focus on non-compete agreements.
-A number of states are restricting by statute the enforceability of employee non-compete agreements and non-solicitation agreements.
-Likewise, legislation was proposed in the U.S. Senate that would significantly curtail the use of such agreements.
+At all levels, there is a growing legislative focus on non-compete agreements.
+President Biden has announced his intention to eliminate non-compete and no-poaching agreements that restrict employees from freely moving between employers.
+Soon thereafter, Washington DC enacted a law that will serve as a near-total ban on the use of non-competes in Washington DC.
+A number of states are contemplating similar statutes precluding the enforceability of employee non-compete agreements and non-solicitation agreements.
 As a result, trade secret claims are likely to increase as employee mobility remains high as companies attempt to protect their assets.